wrench-project/wrench/doc/wrench_101.md

 # Available services #      {#wrench-101-simulator-services}

-Below is the list of services available to-date in WRENCH (*click on the corresponding links for detailed information*):
+Below is the list of services available to-date in WRENCH.
+Click on the corresponding links for more information on what these services are and on how to create them.

 - **Compute Services**: These are services that know how to compute workflow tasks: